WebAssembly/design/AstSemantics.md

 `min` and `max` operations treat `-0.0` as being effectively less than `0.0`.

+In floating point comparisons, the operands are *unordered* if either operand is NaN, and *ordered* otherwise.

 ## Datatype conversions, truncations, reinterpretations, promotions, and demotions

   * `int32.wrap[int64]`: wrap a 64-bit integer to a 32-bit integer